danielfett/sd-jwt/README.md

  * `hb_jwt_serialized.txt`: The serialized holder binding JWT.
  * `verified_contents.json`: The verified contents of the SD-JWT.

-To run the script, do enter the respective directory and executy `sd-jwt-generate`:
+To run the script, enter the respective directory and execut `sd-jwt-generate`:

 ```bash
 cd tests/testcases